pcan/feign-client-test/README.md

 }
 ```

-In order to build a Multipart file request I had to implement an in-memory [`MultipartFile` version](src/main/java/it/pcan/test/feign/client/InMemoryMultipartFile.java).
+In order to build a Multipart file request I had to implement an in-memory version of [`MultipartFile`](src/main/java/it/pcan/test/feign/client/InMemoryMultipartFile.java).
 This is only for testing purpose, the best thing to do is to write another version that wraps a FileInputStream so you won't load all the file content in memory before uploading it.

 ## Usage